-Employees are in general required to work 5 days a week from 9am to 6pm.
+Employees are in general required to work 5 days a week with flexible working hours.
 Due to operational requirement, employees may be required to work outside the normal working hours at the discretion of the department manager for the proper performance of the assigned duties and that the compensation leave would be given for those arrangement.
-Macro Systems and DataCube encourage the management and employees to maintain a work-life balance, avoid unnecessary overtime and maintain a good corporate culture.
+Macro Systems, DataCube and Popsible encourage the management and employees to maintain a work-life balance, avoid unnecessary overtime and maintain a good corporate culture.